Have We Visitors From Space?: Reception and influence

 Excerpts of the piece were featured in more than 350 newspapers.

 The Office of Public Information in the Pentagon released a statement saying "The article is factual, but Lifes conclusions are their own."
-The April 28 issue of Life featured letters to the editor from a handful of readers offering sharing similar stories.
+The April 28 issue of Life featured letters to the editor from a handful of readers offering to share similar stories.
 On August 1, the NBC network aired an episode of We The People, produced by the editors of Life, dedicated to flying saucers; Redman, Morris, Riedel, and Vinther were interviewed.

 A US Air Force chart notes the article was followed by a wave of reports.

 In the October 1952 edition of American Mercury, Victor Black reported that his sighting at "North American" was made up as a joke and argued that his fellow witnesses Ed J. Sullivan and Werner Eichler were seeking to profit off the hoax by creating the UFO group Civilian Saucer Intelligence.
 The other two men denied that it was a hoax.
 Los Alamos engineer Leon Davidson, who "became convinced everything about UFOs was a CIA plot", argued that the LIFE article had been part of a plot to convince the public of the existence of extraterrestrial visitors.

 LIFEs claims were rebutted in The Report on Unidentified Flying Objects, a 1956 book by then-retired Air Force UFO investigator Edward J. Ruppelt, detailing his experience running Project Bluebook.
 That book reiterated that there is "no real proof" that flying saucers exist—no reliable photographs, no "hardware".
 In his 1963 book on UFOs, astronomer Donald Menzel detailed the many flaws in the article; He noted that in a span of ten sentences, the article contained at least six misstatements.

 In 1991, a retrospective recalled when Life asked readers "Have we visitors from space?"
 Writing in 2010, author and UFO commentator James W. Moseley recalled the effect the piece had on him at a young age and noted he still had his copy of the piece.
 Jerome Clark remembered being influenced by the piece as a child.

 Author Ken Hollings observed that the piece's influence was magnified by its appearance in Life; Wrote Hollings: "What makes 'Have We Visitors from Space?' so dark and disturbing, however, is not the fact that Ginna has managed to find a few high-ranking Air Force officers in the Pentagon prepared to admit they think flying saucers come from outer space.
 It's that they are prepared to do so in the pages of Life magazine: a publication so established and safe that it recently featured a picture of President Truman wearing a Hawaiian shirt on its cover."